alcazes/Puppeteer-with-Mocha-and-Chai/README.md

 ## Summary

-This project uses [Puppeteer](https://developers.google.com/web/tools/puppeteer/) to automate the testing of Adobe DTM implementation.
+This project uses [Puppeteer](https://developers.google.com/web/tools/puppeteer/) to automate the testing of website code implementation. (i.e: using Adobe DTM or Adobe Launch to deploy marketing tags).

 [Mocha](https://mochajs.org/) testing framework is used to run the tests.

 [Chai](http://www.chaijs.com/) assertion lirary is used.
-We are using expect in a BDD format.
+We are using `expect` in a BDD format.

-The following are tested:

-    √ _satellite object exist
-    √ DTM is initialized
-    √ DTM library name exist
-    √ DTM Analytics tool is loaded
-    √ DTM Visitor ID services tool is loaded
-    √ Userzoom feedback button displayed (also takes a screenshot if UserZoom is present under test/screenshots)

 ## Requirements

-You will need node.js and npm install on your machine.
+You will need node.js and npm installed on your machine.

 ## Intall